 We also ran a unique simulated experiment to examine incident investigation interviews in depth.
 Analysis of the resultant data revealed that bias is a common problem in incident investigations.
 This is not itself a surprise – as we are all biased! – but our research enabled us to highlight which biases are most prominent and problematic in this type of interview and how they emerge.

 From this research we have developed bespoke guidance and tools to help investigators overcome issues in information collection through interviews within the construction industry.
-All the tools are available through the Knowledge Centre on this website, or you can just…
+All the tools are available through the Knowledge Center on this website, or you can just…

 Stay tuned to read the scientific peer-reviewed publications that underpin this project and resource!